Plotting and Programming in Python: Introduction, Variables, and DataFrames

 print(data_oceania_country.columns)

 Notice that .columns does not use parentheses.
-It is an attribute, not a method.
+It is an attribute, not a function.

 Compare: